AyariAhmed/spark-stuctured-streaming-pipeline/README.md

   > /dev/null ) &

 ```
-> Notice the difference in sleep time: since the rides dataset is larger than the fares dataset, the mustn't be consumed at the same rate otherwide stream-stream joins won't be possible.
+> Notice the difference in sleep time: since the rides dataset is larger than the fares dataset, they mustn't be consumed at the same rate otherwide stream-stream joins won't be possible.
 (10000 messages/event)
 - To verify that the data was successfully registered on the specified topics
 ```bash
 kafka/bin/kafka-console-consumer.sh \